 Nothing Can Possibly Go Wrong by Prudence Shen

 It's robots versus cheerleaders when a fight over funding threatens unlikely good friends Nate and Charlie.
 While Nate, the robotics club president, wants the money to go toward a robotics competition, basketball team captain Charlie thinks the cheerleaders should use the money for new uniforms.
+Read a sample.